 Boaz surely never saw these final verses in his own story and so our sense of retrospective urgency might only have amounted to abiding loneliness for him.
 But to be fair, none of us have access to the last chapters of our life, do we?
 We conduct ourselves as best we can in the moment entrusting our future to the Fates or to the mercy of God.
 But perhaps there are other ways to pass our blessings forward.
 Perhaps there are patterns of relating that lend more stability, resilience and effectiveness to our relational networks.

-Could it be that influence over community health has much less to do with power than it has to do with skillfully leveraging one’s position within the community?
+Could it be that influence within and upon a community has much less to do with power than it has to do with recognizing and skillfully leveraging one’s position within the community?

 Implications and Questions: